 It is best used to position objects so that jarring will not shift them, in normal household temperatures.
-It is not useful for securing miniatures for shipping, as in unheated cargo containers it may become too brittle to withstand jarring or shock.
+It is not useful for securing miniatures for shipping because in unheated cargo containers it may become too brittle to withstand jarring or shock.

-In dollhouses it is often used to hold objects in the hands of a doll, or to hold pictures on walls, and small items on shelves or tables.
-For gaming miniatures it can be used to temporarily secure accessories to gaming pieces or to secure gaming pieces to smooth terrain.
+In dollhouses, it is often used to hold objects in the hands of a doll.
+It's also used to hold pictures on walls and position small items on shelves or tables.
+For gaming miniatures, it can be used to temporarily secure accessories to gaming pieces or to secure gaming pieces to smooth terrain.
 It can also be a useful way to secure small parts to a toothpick, tool, or desk while you work on them, helping to prevent them from blowing or rolling away.

 Items secured in place with museum wax can be easily removed by twisting them slightly.
 The wax can be used over and over again.

-Note: Test a small amount of wax on an unobtrusive section of a miniature before applying a large amount of it, to make sure it will adhere to the finish and also to make sure you can remove it without damaging the finish.
+Test a small amount of wax on an unobtrusive section of a miniature before applying a large amount of it to make sure it will adhere to the finish and be removed without causing damage.